Big Lake, Missouri

-Big Lake is a village in Holt County, Missouri, United States.
+Big Lake is a village in western Holt County, Missouri, United States.
 The population was 65 at the 2020 census.

 The village is located on the 646 acre Big Lake, which is the largest oxbow lake in Missouri.
 It is also adjacent to Big Lake State Park, which has the largest marsh in a state park in the state of Missouri.